DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

-technologies to record their own actions.[^03Chapter1_33] The ease with which contemporary campaigns can be recorded – with the possibility of capturing sound, movement, and visuals greatly enhanced – means that recent protest organically create enormous quantities of images (and hence generates one of the most important preconditions for archiving: the availability of information).
+technologies to record their own actions.[^03Chapter1_33] The ease with which contemporary campaigns can be recorded – with the possibility of capturing sound, movement, and visuals greatly enhanced – means that recent protest organically creates enormous quantities of images (and hence generates one of the most important preconditions for archiving: the availability of information).